Critical Initialization of Wide and Deep Neural Networks through Partial Jacobians: General Theory and Applications: Limitations and Future Works

-We thank T. Can, G. Gur-ari, B. Hanin, D. Roberts and S. Yaida for comments on the manuscript.
-D.D., T.H. and A.G. we supported, in part, by the NSF CAREER Award DMR-2045181 and by the Salomon Award.
+We thank T. Can, G. Gur-Ari, B. Hanin, D. Roberts and S. Yaida for comments on the manuscript.
+A.G.’s work at the University of Maryland was supported in part by NSF CAREER Award DMR-2045181, Sloan Foundation and the Laboratory for Physical Sciences through the Condensed Matter Theory Center. \end{ack}